Video answer: Lavender town with lyrics that aren't scary at all.

 Music television has dramatically changed the way music is promoted, and has introduced new innovative programs such as: The Real World, Jackass, and The Osbournes.
 Since the introduction of MTV, critics claim that there is a large emphasis on the actual video, and not the quality of the music.Who changed music forever?

 Potentially the greatest guitar hero to ever walk the planet, Jimi Hendrix is the true definition of an icon and has changed the way we look at (not to mention hear) music, forever.
-After 5 decades in the game, there's no doubting the genius that is Bob Dylan.Can hold music be changed?
+After 5 decades in the game, there's no doubting the genius that is Bob Dylan.What music genre is crazy town?

 Marley's influence was not limited to simply making music for the sake of entertainment.
 He was most noted for using his music to spread the message of Rastafari… Through Marley's music, people in all corners of the world came to embrace Rastafari.How bohemian rhapsody changed music?